-Angelina Jolie Rumor Says Actress Is ‘Forced’ To Quit Hollywood [Debunked]
+Angelina Jolie Rumor: Actress Is ‘Forced’ To Quit Hollywood Not True [Debunked]

 Many people didn’t take Angelina Jolie’s quotes seriously.
 After all, it was Jolie who allegedly spread bad stories about Brad Pitt in order to win the PR relations war against her ex-husband.
 According to an article that TMZ published last December, Pitt even accused Jolie of hurting their children just so she can grab a headline.

 “Brad Pitt has fired back at Angelina Jolie… essentially claiming she’s a bad parent for putting their family drama on blast for public consumption.
 Brad just filed legal docs asking for an order to seal their file.
-Angelina had previously filed unsealed documents alleging Brad had parenting issues that made it too risky for him to have unmonitored visits with their 6 kids.”
+Angelina had previously filed unsealed documents alleging Brad had parenting issues that made it too risky for him to have unmonitored visits with their six kids.”

 The article added that Jolie also alleged Brad had a lot to hide about his conduct.
 In Pitt’s legal documents, he claimed that Angelina Jolie knew better, especially since she is famous and the kids are damaged when she airs their dirty laundry in public.